Merkel Cell Carcinoma: Staging and Treatment

 Author: OncoLink Team

-Last Reviewed: June 30, 2022
+Last Reviewed: June 29, 2024

 What is staging for cancer?

-Staging is the process of learning how much cancer is in your body and where it is.
-Tests like biopsies, CTs, and MRIs are done to help stage your cancer.
+Staging is a way to find out how much cancer is in your body and what treatment can be used.
+Staging looks at the size of the tumor, where it is, and if it has spread to other organs.
+Tests like biopsies, CTs, and MRIs may be done to help stage your cancer.
 Your providers need to know about your cancer and your health so that they can plan the best treatment for you.

 How is Merkel cell carcinoma (MCC) staged?

-MCC is staged using the TNM system.
-The most common staging system used for MCC is the pathological stage.
-The pathological stage is decided when tissue removed during surgery is tested.
+The pathological staging system (also called surgical staging) is used when tissue is removed during surgery and tested.
 If surgery has not been done, a clinical stage can be given using results from a physical exam, biopsy, and imaging tests.
-Staging will help determine the best treatment options.
+Below is a summary of the pathological staging system.

 • Stage 0 (Tis, N0, M0): The cancer is only in the outermost layer of skin called the epidermis.
 It has not spread to the lymph nodes or other parts of the body.
 It is also called carcinoma in situ (Tis).

-• Stage IIA (T2 or T3, N0, M0): The cancer is between 2 and 5cm across or more than 5cm across and has not spread to lymph nodes or other parts of the body.
+• Stage IIA (T2 or T3, N0, M0): The cancer is between 2 and 5cm across (T2) or more than 5cm across (T3) and has not spread to lymph nodes or other parts of the body.

 • Stage IIB (T4, N0, M0): The cancer has grown into nearby muscle, bone, or cartilage but has not spread to nearby lymph nodes or distant parts of the body.